 Four Rwandans ‘granted refugee status in UK over fears of persecution’

-It comes ahead of a crunch week for Rishi Sunak’s Rwanda Bill, which aims to prevent further legal challenge to the Government’s asylum policy.
+It comes ahead of crunch week for Rishi Sunak’s Rwanda Bill, which aims to prevent further legal challenge to the government’s asylum policy

 Four Rwandans have reportedly been granted refugee status in Britain over “well-founded” fears of persecution, as Rishi Sunak pushes forward with legislation aimed at declaring the country a safe destination for asylum seekers.